Codesai/website/_i18n/es/_posts/2024-03-07-using-smells-to-go-oo.md

 We showed how detecting some code smells and trying to remove them led us to a more cohesive and less coupled design.

 The initial code presented several code smells.
 We started by trying to remove the temporary field code smell but we didn’t find an easy way to remove it.
-The real obstacle to remove it was caused by other code smells: Feature envy and Solution Sprawl.
+The real obstacle to removing it was caused by other code smells: Feature envy and Solution Sprawl.

 Once we removed those smells moving to a more “Tell, don't ask” style we had the whole responsibility of processing the order in one place and an interface that might be valid for all the different phases of the processing.
 Then it was